Aakashgopi/ReclaimOS/README.md

-# ReclaimOS
+# Reclaim
-Science-backed Android launcher that transforms your phone from a distraction machine into a tool for growth, mindfulness, and intentional living.

-Modern smartphones are optimized to capture attention, maximize engagement, and encourage endless consumption.
-Reclaim takes a different approach.
+Turn your phone into a mentor, not a distraction.

-Reclaim is an open-source, science-backed Android launcher designed to help people build awareness, focus, and intentional digital habits.
-Instead of competing for attention, it guides users toward meaningful actions, personal growth, mindful technology use, and a fulfilling life.
+Reclaim is an open-source, science-backed Android launcher that helps people use technology intentionally and build a more mindful, focused, and fulfilling life.

-Our goal is simple: transform the phone from a distraction machine into a trusted companion for learning, reflection, creativity, and purposeful living.
+## Vision

+Modern smartphones are optimized for engagement.

+Reclaim is optimized for human flourishing.

+We believe technology should help people:

+- Focus deeply
+- Learn continuously
+- Build healthy habits
+- Live intentionally
+- Grow into their best selves

+## Principles

+- Science-backed design
+- No dark patterns
+- Privacy first
+- Open source forever
+- Human attention comes first

+## Status

+🚧 Early development